-1. To receive, consider and adopt the Audited Financial Statements of the Company for the financial year ended March 31, 2024, together with the Reports of the Board of Directors and Auditors thereon.
-2. To appoint a director in place of Mr. Kartikeya Sharma (DIN: 07728620), who retires by rotation and being eligible, offers himself for re-appointment.
-3. Re-Appointment of Statutory Auditors of the Company and fix their remuneration.
+- 1. To receive, consider and adopt the Audited Financial Statements of the Company for the financial year ended March 31, 2025, together with the Reports of the Board of Directors and Auditors thereon.

-To consider, and if thought fit, to pass the following resolution as an Ordinary Resolution:
+The members are requested to consider and if thought fit, pass the following resolution as an Ordinary Resolution, with or without any modification(s):